Wohlstand/libOPNMIDI/README.md

  * Added support for in-track (local) loops.
  * Optimized work with chip instruments.
  * Fixed the silence problem at the MIDI channel after playing too many notes without Note OFF event.
+ * Added `opn2_setDeviceFilterMask()` public API to assign the device filter mask for the HMI/HMP/EMIDI tracks disabling/enabling.

 ## 1.6.1   2025-09-22
  * Added four extra heavy but very accurate Nuked LLE emulators (on weak machines suitable for WAV writing only).